 The Company may hold on account of the UCITS separate assets bank deposits with a maximum maturity of twelve months.
-The bank deposits to be kept in blocked accounts can be maintained at a credit institution with registered office in a Member State of the European Union or another signatory state of the Agreement on the European Economic Area; the bank deposits can also be held at a credit institution with registered office in a third country, the supervisory regulations of which are equivalent to those under the law of the European Union in the opinion of the BaFin.
+The bank deposits to be kept in blocked accounts can be maintained at a credit institution with registered and 4 KAGB" is published on the website of the Federal Financial Supervisory Authority www.bafin.de.
+2 see footnote 1 office in a Member State of the European Union or another signatory state of the Agreement on the European Economic Area; the bank deposits can also be held at a credit institution with registered office in a third country, the supervisory regulations of which are equivalent to those under the law of the European Union in the opinion of the BaFin.
 Unless determined otherwise in the STI, the bank deposits can also be denominated in foreign currencies.